mikeirvine/Capstone-Ecuador-Grocery/README.md

 ## Future Work
-### There is opportunity to improve the model on the MEATS item family and prior to applying the model to all item families and time periods.
+### There is opportunity to improve the model on the MEATS item family prior to applying it to all item families and time periods.
 Additional work is need on the model to yield better results.
 There are a few questions I would investigate first to improve the model, including:
 - What is the issue with the diagonal trend line in the residuals?
 Are there some zero values I need to adjust?
 - Are there any other outliers or leverage points impacting the effectiveness of the model?